 Below, we’ve outlined the warning signs of nursing home abuse you should keep an eye out for.

-#1 – Unexplained physical injuries.
+#1 – Unexplained Physical Injuries

 If your loved one sustains physical injuries that cannot be easily explained, this may be an indication that physical abuse has occurred.
 Some common injuries that can cause reasonable suspicion of physical abuse include: